abhishekarya1/DSA-2k23/bs.md

 **Search in rotated sorted array (duplicates present)**: ([link](https://leetcode.com/problems/search-in-rotated-sorted-array-ii)) same as above but with an additional condition where `arr[mid] == arr[low] && arr[mid] == arr[high]` causing indicision on which side to move to.
 If this condition is true, then do `low++; high--; continue;`, otherwise proceed just as in the previous problem.

 **Find minimum in rotated sorted array**: ([link](https://leetcode.com/problems/find-minimum-in-rotated-sorted-array)) leftmost element (`arr[low]` or `arr[mid]`) in the sorted half will be the lowest
-- check which half is sorted, get minimum from it either `arr[low]` or `arr[mid]`, and go to the other part.
+- check which half is sorted, get minimum so far from it either `arr[low]` or `arr[mid]`, and go to the other part tracking global min at every step.
-- a more terse way is to go to unsorted halves and let `low` converge to global min element eventually (pivot); this is based on observation that if the array was rotated `>=1` times, then min element will always lie in the unsorted half.
+- a more terse way is compare `arr[mid] > arr[high]` to detect which side is sorted, discard the sorted side, and keep the unsorted side until `low` reaches the pivot.
+Avoid comparing `arr[low] <= arr[mid]` as it won't cover the case `[1,2,3,4,5]` where array is sorted but never rotated.

-**Find out how many times has an array been rotated**: answer will be the index of the minimum or maximum element; same as above (pivot).
+**Find out how many times has an array been rotated**: answer will be the index of the min or max element; same as above (pivot).

-**Check if array is sorted and rotated**: use the property that both halves of the array are sorted (dividing point is the pivot, pivot = largest element), after finding the pivot, check sorted property of left half and right half manually (time = `O(n)`).
+**Check if array is sorted and rotated**: elements leftwards of the pivot will be in desc order and to the rightwards will be in asc order.
+After finding the pivot, check sorted property of left half and right half manually (TC = `O(n)`).

 **Find peak element**: check peaks among `arr[mid-1]`, `arr[mid]` and `arr[mid+1]`, keep moving in the direction of the greater element, if we reach a corner (`arr[0]` or `arr[n-1]`) then peak is that corner value itself. corner case is when there is just a single element in the array `[2]` or we converged to a single element eventually (which will be one of the peaks), in that case don't go inside loop `while(low < high)` and `return start;` at the end